orangejulius/octopress/source/_posts/2014-08-25-FAA-ride-sharing.markdown

 <div class="footnotes" markdown="1">
 [1] When you mean to ensure your passengers that despite the somewhat ragged appearance a 1970's Cessna may have, the engine and components are maintained to the same high level of quality as a new plane, one thing you should never say
-is: "Yeah, they don't really take care of these old planes".
+is: "Yeah, they don't really take care of these old planes".<br>

 [2] The FAA has ruled definitively on all sorts of schemes: you can't use your private pilots license to aid your business, even simply flying employees to meetings.
 You can't act on a hint from your boss that a ride in your plane will convince him to give you a promotion.
 You can't offer your mechanic a free flight to get a reduced rates on your next annual inspection.
-You can't even fly your drama teacher in exchange for a more prominent part in the school play.
+You can't even fly your drama teacher in exchange for a more prominent part in the school play.<br>

 [3] Perhaps my favorite story is that of [United Airlines Flight 232](http://en.wikipedia.org/wiki/United_Airlines_Flight_232).
 One of the plane's engines failed catastrophically requiring an emergency landing.
 Investigators